 When you are clear about your unique strengths and the results you’re best at delivering, you get better at learning to say no more often.

-Rather than having a massive to do list of stuff, that gives you pleasure ticking off, create a list of activities that only you should do and find other people to work with or on the other activities.
+Rather than working harder and having a massive to do list of stuff, start working smarter by creating a list of activities that only you should do and find other people to work with or on the other activities.

 Many entrepreneurs waste a huge amount of time on activities that are not essential and that they’re simply not very good at.